Gene regulatory network: Convergent evolution: theoretical considerations

 On the other hand, some researchers hypothesize that the enrichment of network motifs is non-adaptive.
 In other words, gene regulatory networks can evolve to a similar structure without the specific selection on the proposed input-output behavior.
 Support for this hypothesis often comes from computational simulations.
 For example, fluctuations in the abundance of feed-forward loops in a model that simulates the evolution of gene regulatory networks by randomly rewiring nodes may suggest that the enrichment of feed-forward loops is a side-effect of evolution.
 In another model of gene regulator networks evolution, the ratio of the frequencies of gene duplication and gene deletion show great influence on network topology: certain ratios lead to the enrichment of feed-forward loops and create networks that show features of hierarchical scale free networks.
 De novo evolution of coherent type 1 feed-forward loops has been demonstrated computationally in response to selection for their hypothesized function of filtering out a short spurious signal, supporting adaptive evolution, but for non-idealized noise, a dynamics-based system of feed-forward regulation with different topology was instead favored.

+A heuristic approach to developing GRNs has the potential to improve understanding of gene regulation by modelling GRNs as small-world networks, in which genes are densely interconnected through a small number of intermediate regulatory steps, enabling rapid signal propagation across the network.
+This reveals that GRNs exhibit scale-free topology, characterised by a small number of highly connected hub genes that exert disproportionate regulatory influence over the broader network.
+This topological perspective is particularly relevant to the debate over whether network motif enrichment is adaptive or non-adaptive — computational simulations suggest that the enrichment of feed-forward loops may emerge as a side effect of evolution through random rewiring, while gene duplication and deletion ratios further shape network topology toward hierarchical, scale-free structures.
+By integrating these topological properties with gene expression data, heuristics-driven GRN inference bridges the gap between computational network models and the underlying biological reality of transcriptional regulation, with direct implications for understanding disease mechanisms and identifying candidate therapeutic targets.

+Origin of new promoters

+Single‐nucleotide mutations can generate new promoters.
+For instance, in Escherichia coli a new promoter was created by a mutation within the coding sequence of a gene upstream of madA that created a novel promoter driving the expression of madA.